sanathp/DatabaseManager_For_Android/README.md

 With this library you can do all these :

-	1) view all your tables data in tabular format
+	1) View all your tables data in tabular format
 	2) Insert rows to your tables
 	3) Update rows
 	4) Delete rows
 	5) Delete tables
 	6) Drop tables
-	7) Write your own custom queries and get the results.
+	7) Write your own custom queries and view the results.
 (Create statements, joins, etc)
 	8) Change data in the tables and see how you application responds

-In a nut shell , You can manage your app database easily.
+In a nut shell, you can manage your app database easily.